SChurch89/Ewallet-Final/README.md

 14.)
 As a user I would like to provide an item and a price and get an estimate in number of months needed to save up to buy this item. (based on current monthly saving.  public int whenCanIBuy(String itemname,double  price); Stephanie

 15.) updates monthly savings based on latest added income and expenses.
 This is an internal function not called by the users.
 Bonus: what is the most efficient way to call it (when?)?
+Bryan

               public void updateMonthlySavings();